srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     iotedge list
     ```

+1. Take a moment to review the output of the `iotedge list` command:

-    Notice that the *edgeHub* has failed to start:
+    You should see that the *edgeHub* has failed to start:

     ```text
     NAME             STATUS           DESCRIPTION                 CONFIG